j123b567/scpi-parser/README.md

 If you discard some parameters, there is no way to recover them.

+Specifying `mandatory` parameter will introduce SCPI Error -109 "Missing parameter"

 These are the functions, you can use to read parameters
+ - `SCPI_Parameter` - read parameter to scpi_parameter_t.
+This structure contains pointer to buffer and type of the parameter (program mnemonic, hex number, ....)
  - `SCPI_ParamInt` - read signed 32bit integer value (dec or hex with 0x prefix)
  - `SCPI_ParamDouble` - read double value
  - `SCPI_ParamNumber` - read double value with or without units or represented by special number (DEF, MIN, MAX, ...).
 This function is more universal then SCPI_ParamDouble.
- - `SCPI_ParamText` - read text value - may be encapsuled in ""
+ - `SCPI_ParamCopyText` - read text value - must be encapsuled in ""
+ - `SCPI_ParamBool` - read boolean value (0, 1, on, off)
- - `SCPI_ParamString` - read unspecified parameter not encapsulated in ""
+ - `SCPI_ParamChoice` - read value from predefined constants

 These are the functions, you can use to write results
  - `SCPI_ResultInt` - write integer value
  - `SCPI_ResultDouble` - write double value
  - `SCPI_ResultText` - write text value encapsulated in ""
- - `SCPI_ResultString` - directly write string value
+ - `SCPI_ResultMnemonic` - directly write string value
+ - `SCPI_ResultArbitraryBlock` - result arbitrary data
+ - `SCPI_ResultIntBase` - write integer in special base
+ - `SCPI_ResultBool` - write boolean value

-You can use function `SCPI_NumberToStr` to convert number with units to textual representation and then use `SCPI_ResultString` to write this to the user.
+You can use function `SCPI_NumberToStr` to convert number with units to textual representation and then use `SCPI_ResultMnemonic` to write this to the user.

+You can use `SCPI_Parameter` in conjuction with `SCPI_ParamIsNumber`, `SCPI_ParamToInt`, `SCPI_ParamToDouble`, `SCPI_ParamToChoice` in your own parameter type handlers.

+`SCPI_ParamNumber` is now more universal.
+It can handle number with units, it can handle special numbers like `DEF`, `INF`, ...
+These special numbers are now defined in parameter and not in context.
+It is possible to define more general usage with different special numbers for different commands,